-During SLAVE align, the source of Vref from the system being slave aligned will always be V_n and V{ρ} from the other system and not from EM Log resolved about heading.
+During SLAVE align, the source of Vref from the system being slave aligned will always be $V_n$ and $V{\rho}$ from the other system and not from EM Log resolved about heading.

-b.
 2.4.12 VIEWING MEMORY CONTENTS.
-The contents of each memory location in the Navigation Processor can be inspected while the system is operat-C. ing on-line.
-This function, selected from AUX FUNC menu Page 2, is incorporated into the operating program primarily to assist software development and d has no operation or maintenance significance for the level of information addressed by this technical manual.
+The contents of each memory location in the Navigation Processor can be inspected while the system is operating on-line.
+This function, selected from AUX FUNC menu Page 2, is incorporated into the operating program primarily to assist software development and has no operation or maintenance significance for the level of information addressed by this technical manual.
 To inspect Navigation Processor memory, proceed as follows:

 The contents of memory locations cannot be changed using this function. a.
 Press the <aux func=""></aux> key. • b.
 Press the <next page=""></next> key until Page 2 is displayed. • C. Press the <6> key to select Mem Inspect. • d.
 Follow menu prompts to select the memory type (16- or 32-bit). е e.
 Enter the address (in hexadecimal) of the first memory location to be inspected. f. f.
 To step up or down sequentially through the memory address, press the <ne+></ne+> key or <sw-></sw-> key. g g.
 To change to a new starting address, press the <clear></clear> key, select the change address function, and enter a new starting address.
-ITY, 13 ON-LINE SIMULATED ATTITUDE, VELOC- AND POSITION OUTPUTS.
-The on-line Simu- d Outputs function is similar to the off-line Simu-
+2.4.13 ON-LINE SIMULATED ATTITUDE, VELOC- ITY, AND POSITION OUTPUTS.
+The on-line Simu- lated Outputs function is similar to the off-line Simu-

 IT lat lated Outputs function described in Chapter 5.
 This function provides a means of generating static output data values from the RLGN while the unit is operating in a normal mode.
 This function is available for checking the operation of external systems that receive data from the RLGN.
 The simulated values are applied on all applicable configured synchro and digital I/O functions.
-When the Simulated Outputs function is selected, a status bit is set in all output NTDS messages and simulate relay 1K6 is set (energized) to indicate to the receiver that the data is simulated.
-To select and enable the simulated outputs functions. proceed as follows:
+When the Simulated Outputs function is selected, a status bit is set in all output NTDS a.
 Press the <AUX FUNC> key.